 Working Papers

-Presented at (selected): Fed Board, Boston Fed, Bank of England, BIS*, IMF*, 10th Sovereign Bonds Market Conference, BIS Banks’ liquidity in volatile macroeconomic and market environments Conference*, Banco de Portugal & CEPR Conference on Financial Intermediation*, EFA*, BSE Summer Forum*
+Selected presentations: NBER International Finance and Macroeconomics*, ECB Conference on Financial Stability and Macroprudential Policy, ESEM, EFA*, BSE Summer Forum*, BIS*, IMF*, 10th Sovereign Bonds Market Conference, BIS Banks’ liquidity in volatile macroeconomic and market environments Conference*, Banco de Portugal & CEPR Conference on Financial Intermediation*, Fed Board, Boston Fed

 Media coverage: Financial Times

-The Ring-Fencing Bonus (Oct 2022)– with Irem Erten (Warwick Business School) and John Thanassoulis (Warwick Business School) – BoE Staff WP 999 (latest version: March 2024)
+[Updated Oct 2024!]
+The Ring-Fencing Bonus (first version: Oct 2022)– with Irem Erten (Warwick Business School) and John Thanassoulis (Warwick Business School) – Submitted

 Media coverage: Faculti.net , Financial Times: Martin Wolf , Financial Times: Helen Thomas, The Banker